Hamiltonian limited valence model for liquid polyamorphism: Liquid--liquid phase transition in tetrahedral networks ( )

 The exact location of the hypothetical (LLCP) of water is unknown.
-The simulations of the ST2 model\cite{Poole2005} give the value of $P_{LL}=195$MPa and $T_{LL}=245$K. More recent estimates based on the TIP4P/ice model \cite{Espinosa2023} suggest the values $P_{LL}=125$MPA, $T_{LL}=195$K. Theoretically, the LLCP can be at negative pressures or even disappear below the liquid-gas spinodal.\cite{Gallo_Water_2016}.
-The LGCP of water is located at $P_{LG}=22$MPa which is several times smaller than $P_{LL}$, and $T_{LG}=647$K, which is several time larger than $T_{LL}$.
-It is clear that the maximum valence model with $z=4$ can clearly reproduce these values for an appropriate choice of parameters.
+The simulations of the ST2 model~\cite{Poole2005} give the value of $P_{LL}=195$~MPa and $T_{LL}=245$~K. More recent estimates based on the TIP4P/ice model~\cite{Espinosa2023} suggest the values $P_{LL}=125$~MPa, $T_{LL}=195$~K. Theoretically, the LLCP can be at negative pressures or can even disappear below the liquid--gas spinodal~\cite{Gallo_Water_2016}.
+The LGCP of water is located at $P_{LG}=22$~MPa which is several times smaller than $P_{LL}$, and $T_{LG}=647$~K, which is several times larger than $T_{LL}$.
+It is clear that the maximum valence model with $z=4$ can reproduce these values after some additional tweaking of parameters.
 Beside this, the maximum valence model qualitatively correctly describes the water anomalies.
+The best agreement with water is reached at $w_z=1.34$ which does not contradict our estimates based on $g_{\rm OO}(r)$.